 - There is a meaningful association between the park area and the event.

 - The event contributes to visitor understanding of the park’s significance.

 To apply, download a Special Use Permit Application.
-Please e-mail us to submit applications or to ask questions about this process.
+Please e-mail our commercial services team to submit applications or to ask questions about this process.
 Allow 5 business days for the processing of completed permit applications.
 Only completed applications will be considered.
 Applications may be denied due to the lack of sufficient time to review, process, and schedule.